 The programme is delivered within a coaching environment where theory is explored and tested through provocation, fast-moving motivational sessions, experiential learning and reflective opportunities where participants are able to step outside the learning space.

-Participants will be staying at Trinity College in the heart of Oxford.
+Participants will be staying at Pembroke College in the heart of Oxford.
 A beautiful, peaceful and historic setting which is only a stone’s throw from the wonderful museums, cultural venues and university buildings that we use to deliver the teaching, workshop and social elements of the programme.

 HOW WILL PARTICIPANTS BENEFIT? (read feedback from the 2015 alumni)